sQu4rks/koalification/README.md

 3. Run the manager.php script with init option.
 This will let you choose the database backend, generate SQL and classes for you
 4. Develop your app

+Too fast ?
+See the wiki for a step-by-step tutorial.

 Origin
 ------